avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-stm32-u5/QUICKSTART.md

 ![Tera Term Serial Settings](media/teraterm-settings.png "Tera Term Serial Settings")

 # 3. Cloud Account Setup
-This guide requires an IoTConnect on Azure account.
+This guide requires an IoTConnect account on Azure.

 >**NOTE:**
 > If you have already created an IoTConnect on Azure account, or were provided an account as part of a training or workshop, skip this section.